misterola/FOrgy/README.md

 ## Project status
 This project is under active development.
-All modules work perfectly fine albeit not yet packageds.
+All modules work perfectly fine albeit not yet packaged.
 <br/>
 <br/>
 <br/>